20 Questions & Answers About Visa's New Chargeback Dispute Process

 Visa hopes this will dramatically reduce the tedious back-and-forth movement of the current process, speeding up the average dispute time and automating as much of the process as reasonably possible.

-Visa plans to assess each chargeback before it is actually filed, comparing the case against the merchant's terms for a valid return.
-Cases that do not meet the initial criteria will be automatically blocked.
+Through VMPI, Visa will have access to additional transaction details if a cardholder complaint arises.
+The network plans to assess each complaint before it actually becomes a dispute, comparing the case against established chargeback rules.
+Cases that do not meet the criteria will be automatically blocked.

 Looking for ways to prevent chargebacks?
 We can help.